knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 ## Using a Namespaced Class

 Congratulations!
 Our friend `Foo` now lives in a namespace.
+A very cozy namespace.
 Putting a class in a namespace is a lot like putting a file in a directory.
 To reference it, use the full, long path to the class: `Acme\Tools\Foo` - just like you can use the absolute path to reference a file in your filesystem.